TideIllustrated - Where Alabama basketball is ranked after SDSU win

 In the Phil Knight Invitational, Alabama defeated then-No. 1, North Carolina, on Nov.
 27 for the program’s first win over an AP top-ranked team since 2004.

-The Crimson Tide moved into the top 10 for the first time this season and was one of six SEC teams to be ranked this week.
+The Crimson Tide moved into the top 10 in the AP Top 25 for the first time this season and was one of six SEC teams to be ranked this week.
 No. 8 Alabama was joined by No. 7 Tennessee, No. 9 Arkansas, No. 11 Auburn, No. 16 Kentucky and No. 23 Mississippi State.

+In the coaches poll, No. 10 Alabama was one of five SEC teams represented this week.
+The Crimson Tide was joined by No. 7 Tennessee, No. 8 Arkansas, No. 14 Auburn and No. 16 Kentucky.

 |Rank